Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 After filling the root canal with gutta-percha, the endodontist will use dental cement or glass ionomer to close the access cavity.
 This temporary filling will protect the tooth from bacteria and food debris until a permanent restoration can be installed.

 If the root canal treatment is complex and performed over multiple clinic visits, the dentist won’t fill the canals with gutta-percha until the last visit.
-Instead, they are filled with medicament and closed with a temporary filling.
-The root cavity filling and medicament are removed when the treatment resumes.
+Instead, the canals are filled with medicament and closed with a temporary filling.
+The root cavity filling and medication are removed when the treatment resumes.

 Application and Sculpting of Composite Material